JuliaDynamics/ComplexityMeasures.jl/.github/PULL_REQUEST_TEMPLATE/new_probabilities_estimator.md

 - [ ] The new estimator type has a docstring.
 - [ ] The docstring explains how probabilities are computed.
+- [ ] The docstring references original scientific literature, if relevant.
 - [ ] A level-two subheading, titled `MyNewEstimator` is included in `docs/src/probabilities.md`, and this section contains a `@docs` block referencing `MyNewEstimator`.